German Interrogative Pronouns

 Einige letzte Worte und Übungen

 Hopefully, you have learned some new things about German interrogative pronouns.
 So, especially about their different forms and, of course, the correct way to use them.
 Unfortunately, there are the different cases, which force you to vary the forms.
 Well, that’s something typical of German – you simply have to study, study, study.
 But try to think in possibilities German opens you: The country, the people and their culture.
-By the way, there is a good article on Wikipedia about German verbs and also there are some list of irregular ones.
+By the way, we have also an interesting article about German verbs and also there are some list of irregular ones.

 In the following you will see some phrases that you should complete with the correct terms.
 Once you have filled all the gaps, just click on the “correct” button and you can see your errors and the correct results.
 Good luck and… auf Wiedersehen!